Coca-Cola Zero Sugar: History

-Coca-Cola Zero was Coca-Cola's largest product launch in 22 years.
+Coca-Cola Zero was Coca-Cola's largest product launch in 22 years and was also important because of a dip in standard Coca-Cola sales and lackluster sales of their "mid-calorie" product Coca-Cola C2.
+The new product was ideated at the Spanish branch, turning Marcos de Quinto into one of the key people of the company.
 The global campaign was developed by creative agency Crispin Porter + Bogusky.
 It was marketed as having a taste that is indistinguishable from standard Coca-Cola, as opposed to Diet Coke, which has a different flavor profile.